PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-05 17:05:56
+Last updated: 2024-04-05 17:06:29
-Random Quote: When you hit rock bottom, you still have a way to go until the abyss. - Tokyo
+Random Quote: Oh, boy, so you actually learned something today?
+What is this, Full House? - Rick Sanchez